CoderSayan-git/Digi-Book/README.md

 A secure, modern web application for managing passwords and personal notes with strong encryption and user authentication.
 Built with React and Node.js, it offers an intuitive interface for storing sensitive information safely.

 ### 🔐 User Authentication
-- Secure user registration and login
+- Secure user registration with email and username
+- Strong password requirements (8+ chars, uppercase, lowercase, digit, symbol)
-- Password hashing with bcrypt
+- Password hashing with bcrypt (10 salt rounds)
 - Session-based authentication with MongoDB store
 - Automatic session management

 ### 🔑 Password Management
-- Save passwords with titles and descriptions
+- Save passwords with titles, URLs, and descriptions
+- AES-256-GCM encryption for all stored passwords
 - View saved passwords with toggle visibility
 - Edit and delete passwords
-- User-specific password storage
+- User-specific password storage with encryption

 ### ⚙️ Password Generator
 - Generate strong random passwords